OctahedronBR/cotopaxi-core/documentation/core.md

 ## Interceptors

 If you are already a Django developer you might know middlewares.
-The interceptors behave kind of middlewares, but we decided to separate then in two groups: controllerinterceptor and responseinterceptors.
+The interceptors behave kind of middlewares, but we decided to separate then in three groups: ControllerInterceptor, TemplateInterceptors and FinalizerInterceptor.
 More details below.

 All you need to do is specify the interceptors on application.config file: